zenarii-old/SiteGenerator/README.md

 ----
 ## Description
 A static site generator, written in C, using a custom format.
 Designed to simplify the creation and editing of html files.
-An example of the ouput can be seen in [my site](https://zenarii.co.uk) in the sites folder in the repository.
+An example of the ouput can be seen in [my site](https://zenarii.co.uk) or in the sites folder in the repository.

 ----
 ## Get Started